onebeyond/css-pills/docs/pills/position-fixed-defying-gravity-in-css.md

 ---
 title: "Position fixed: Defying gravity in CSS"
-description: Learn about Fixed positioning in CSS and how to use it.
+description: "Learn about Fixed positioning in CSS and how to use it along with some common traps you may encounter."
 tags: ["layout", "positioning"]
 head:
   - - meta